massimo-guarascio/cs4e_ebids_asset/README.md

 The code is developed and maintained by Massimo Guarascio, Gianlugi Folino and Nunziato Cassavia (massimo.guarascio@icar.cnr.it , gianluigi.folino@icar.cnr.it , nunziato.cassavia@icar.cnr.it)

+## Video demonstration
+A video demonstration of the capabilities of EBIDS, its integration with a MISP Network and cooperation with other Security Tools is provided in the folder "Video Demonstration".

 # References
 [1] F. Folino, G. Folino, M. Guarascio, F.S.
 Pisani, L. Pontieri.
 On learning effective ensembles of deep neural networks for intrusion detection.
 Information Fusion, 2021. doi: https://doi.org/10.1016/j.inffus.2021.02.007